HappySeaFox/sail/FAQ.md

 ### Always set a pointer to state to NULL (C only)

-C loading and writing functions require a local void pointer to state.
-Always set it to NULL before loading or writing.
+C loading and saving functions require a local void pointer to state.
+Always set it to NULL before loading or saving.
 For example:

 ```C
 void *state = NULL;